MDFMK (album)

 MDFMK is an album released by industrial rock band MDFMK on March 28, 2000.
 It was the only studio album released by the band before it was discontinued and reformed once again as KMFDM.
 In a 2003 interview, band leader Sascha Konietzko said the album had sold around 120,000 copies.

+Critical reception

+MDFMK was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 64, based on 4 reviews.